Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 According to ExploreHealthCareers.org, the average salary earned by Nurse Researchers is about $95,000 per year.

 What Is the Job Outlook for Nurse Researchers?

 Unfortunately, the Bureau of Labor Statistics does not report any specific data on the job outlook of nurse researchers.
-However, it does indicate that the overall employment of medical scientists is projected to grow eight percent (8%) by 2026.
-This is slightly higher than the average growth of all occupations (7%).
+However, it does indicate that the overall employment of medical scientists is projected to grow six percent (6%) by 2029.
+This is higher than the average growth of all occupations (4%).